Nabaneeta Dev Sen: Early life and education

 Dev Sen was born in Calcutta (now Kolkata) into a Bengali family on 13 January 1938.
-She was the only child of the poet-couple Narendra Dev (Narendra Deb 7 July 1888- 19 April 1971, son of Nagendra Chandra Deb) and Radharani Devi, who wrote under the pen name Aparajita Devi.
+She was the only child of the poet-couple Narendra Dev (Narendra Deb 1888–1971, son of Nagendra Chandra Deb) and Radharani Devi (1903–1989), who wrote under the pen name Aparajita Devi.
 She was given her name by Rabindranath Tagore.

 Her childhood experiences included World War II air raids, seeing people starving in the Bengal famine of 1943, and the impact of large numbers of refugees arriving in Calcutta after the partition of India.
 She attended Gokhale Memorial Girls' School and Lady Brabourne College.

 She received her BA in English from University of Calcutta, and was a student of inaugural batch of the Department of Comparative Literature at Jadavpur University, from where she obtained her MA in 1958.
-She obtained another MA (with distinction) in comparative literature from Harvard University in 1961 and went on to receive a doctorate from Indiana University in 1964.
+She obtained another MA (with distinction) in comparative literature from Harvard University in 1961 and went on to receive a doctorate from Indiana University Bloomington in 1964.
 She then completed her post-doctoral research at the University of California at Berkeley and Newnham College, Cambridge.

 Career

 Academic

 Dev Sen was a writer in residence at several international artists' colonies, including Yaddo and MacDowell Colony in the United States; Bellaggio in Italy; and the Mishkenot Sha'ananim in Jerusalem.

 She held the Maytag Chair of Creative Writing and Comparative Literature at Colorado College, 1988–1989.
 She was a visiting professor and a visiting creative writer at several universities including Harvard, Cornell, Columbia, Chicago (USA), Humboldt (Germany), Universities of Toronto, British Columbia (Canada), Melbourne, New South Wales (Australia), and El Collegio de Mexico.
 She delivered the Radhakrishnan Memorial Lecture series (1996–1997) at Oxford University on epic poetry.

 In 2002, Dev Sen retired as Professor of Comparative Literature at Jadavpur University, Calcutta.

 She was a University Grants Commission Senior Fellow at University of Delhi.
 From 2003 to 2005, Dev Sen was the J. P. Naik Distinguished Fellow at the Centre of Women's Development Studies in New Delhi.

 She represented herself and India in many international conferences, both academic and literary, and at the Festival of India USA in 1986.

+Dev Sen was a member of the Social Network for Assistance to People (informally Association SNAP) that published a ground-breaking survey in 2014 that revealed the extent of poverty among the Muslim community of West Bengal.